ulab-uiuc/research-town/docs/README.md

-# Website
+# Research Town Docs

 This website is built using [Docusaurus](https://docusaurus.io/), a modern static website generator.
+Make sure you are running `yarn` commands in `\research-town\docs` folder.

 ### Installation